justgage/reason-todo-dojo/README.md

 ## Getting Started

+#### Setting up VSCode:

-We recomend you use VSCode, you can search "reason" for an extension that supports Reason.
-We reccomend `reason-vscode`.
+We recommend you use VSCode, you can search "reasonml" for an extension that supports Reason.
+We recommend: "OCaml and Reason IDE"

+#### Getting the app running

 To get the app running you can do: